double16/timecapsule/README.md

 Features:
 - Use net="host" for Bonjour support
 - Volume /backup to store the backup, may use a volume or host mount
+- Volume /content for content cache, may use a volume or host mount
 - VOLPATH environment variable to override /backup for backup storage
+- CONTENTPATH environment variable to override /content for backup storage
 - Volume size limit defaults to 500000KB (~500GB), set using VOLSIZELIMIT environment variable in KB units
 - PUID and PGID to (optionally) set user and group